texfaq/texfaq.github.io/FAQ-papergeom.md

-result, there is no DVI command to specify the paper on which the document should be printed, which has led a dichotomy where macros shape the text according to the needs of the author's chosen paper size, and device drivers' choice happens independently of the macros' ideas.
+result, there is no DVI command to specify the paper on which the document should be printed, which has led a dichotomy where macros shape the text according to the needs of the author's chosen paper size, and device drivers'' choice happens independently of the macros'' ideas.

 In practice, one usually finds that macro packages (such as Plain TeX and